Easy Homemade Pita Bread Recipe

 Serving Suggestions

 Pita bread can be served with practically anything – it’s very versatile.
-So, though I like eating it as-is, here are a couple of different ideas about what goes with pita bread:
+While I enjoy eating it just as it is, here are a some pairing ideas:

 Stack of homemade pita bread.